Managing the Cost of Caring for Elderly Parents

 To the uninitiated, caring for senior parents can be a daunting undertaking.
 It can be expensive, emotionally taxing, and rife with uncertainty: a recipe for elevated anxiety levels.
 But caring for older parents is also a way to show your deep love and appreciation while making these years as comfortable, secure, and dignified as possible for them.
 There are countless resources and strategies at your disposal, all designed to help you effectively manage the cost of caring for senior parents.
 For good measure, we’d like to tell you about one more.

-Truehold’s sale-leaseback allows homeowners to tap into valuable home equity, using this resource however they see fit.
-For aging adults, it can be a great way to cover an ever-expanding list of care costs while continuing to live in a comfortable environment.
-Through our sale-leaseback, your parent can sell their home in exchange for home equity, then continue to live in their cherished home while paying rent.
-This frees up potentially hundreds of thousands of dollars to be applied toward the best possible care for your parent, empowering you to care for and spend quality time with them.
+Truehold’s sell and stay transaction allows homeowners to tap into valuable home equity, using this resource however they see fit.
+For aging adults, it can be a great way to cover an ever-expanding list of care costs while continuing to live in a comfortable environment as a renter.
+Through our sell and stay transaction, your parent can sell their home in exchange for home equity, then continue to live in their cherished home while paying rent.
+This frees up money that can be applied toward the best possible care for your parent, empowering you to care for and spend quality time with them.

-When looking for ways to manage the cost of caring for senior parents, Truehold’s sale-leaseback may be the solution you’ve been searching for.
-Learn about our sale-leaseback, then see if it’s the right fit by reaching out to one of our trusted advisors.
+When looking for ways to manage the cost of caring for senior parents, Truehold’s sell and stay transaction may be the solution you’ve been searching for.
+Learn about our sell and stay transaction, then see if it’s the right fit by reaching out to one of our representatives.

 Sources: